nielsdimmers/ProductivityTools/README.md

 # Change log
 (most recent on top)

+## 2023-02-03
++ (major) Completely overhauled the e-mail to micro journal functionality.
++ (minor) The submit journal entry in the notion class now allows setting a variable to leave the timestamp of the entry out.
+This is to support long e-mail entries.
+The e-mail functionality is still experimental at best.
+It won't break the system or my journal entry, but that's all the guarantee you get.
+You might lose some journal entries because they are archived without processing them in notion.
+You might also get weird error messages.
+The insecurity sits in the many ways e-mails can be formatted and configured.
+It is also difficult to get a clear way to get the different parts of an e-mail (like headers and the body) without doing stuff I pretty much copied from the internet.
+Also, the code can use some maintenance and variable names are sketchy in places.

 ## 2023-01-30.2
 + (minor) renaming the config to `mail_config` to work around the problem of logging wich probably catches the wrong config.
-Removed the depenency from log to make sure it's fixed.
+Removed the dependancy from log to make sure it's fixed.

 ## 2023-01-30.1
 + (minor) Fixed indentation bug